//BTH #5 – Vaping use high among recent ex-smokers

 Our take on the research…

-This specific study certainly supports the harm reduction potential of EVP compared to combustible tobacco, demonstrating that adult smokers who want to move away from cigarettes are increasingly doing so via EVPs.
+This specific study certainly supports the harm reduction potential of EVP compared to combustible tobacco, demonstrating adult smokers interested in quitting smoking are increasingly doing so via EVPs.

 The study also addresses gaps in the existing literature, examining the relationship between cessation duration and EVP use.
 We recommend future research builds on these findings, perhaps considering the relationship cessation duration has with both EVPs and other cessation aids, like nicotine replacement therapies.

 Doing so will continue to add to the comprehensive existing evidence base – including our own research – (link to A Closer Look page?) which suggests NGPs like vapes can play a crucial role in adult smokers’ journey away from cigarettes.

 - The study is cross-sectional, as the data was collected at one specific point rather than continually.

 Cross-sectional data is unable to establish temporality, meaning it can’t determine the order between EVP uptake and smoking cessation.
 For example, did an individual use an EVP and then stop smoking, or did they stop smoking then start using an EVP?
 Owing to this methodology, while the authors can report an association, they cannot conclude causation.